PaleovirologyLab/hi-fever/README.md

 awk '{if($0~">") {split($0,a,"|"); print ">"a[3],substr($0,2,length($0))} else print $0}' U-RVDBv26.0-prot-clustered-minid0.98-cov0.90.fasta > U-RVDBv26.0-prot-clustered-minid0.98-cov0.90-relabelled.fasta
 diamond makedb --in U-RVDBv26.0-prot-clustered-minid0.98-cov0.90-relabelled.fasta -d rvdbv26_clustered_wtaxa.dmnd --taxonmap prot.accession2taxid.FULL --taxonnodes nodes.dmp --taxonnames names.dmp
 ```

+## Create an SQL database of results

+To create a PostgreSQL database from the hi-fever workflow outputs, an SQL schema generation script is provided (hi-fever-db-PostgreSQL-schema.sql).

+Steps to run:

+1. Install PostgreSQL.
+2. Create a local server (e.g., name = hi-fever-server, host = localhost, user = postgres).
+3. Create a new database within the server (e.g., hi-fever-db).
+4. Ensure hi-fever output data tables (by default found in output/sql) are located in a server accessible location on your system (& edit the import section of the script to specify this).
+5. Open the SQL query interpreter for the hi-fever-db database (e.g., by right clicking the db name and selecting "Query tool"), then paste in the script and run it.
+This will generate the table schema and its constraints, and import the data tables.